EfficientQA : a RoBERTa Based Phrase-Indexed Question-Answering System

 \subsubsection{SQuAD v1.1}

-SQuAD v1.1 (figure \ref{squad}) \cite{rajpurkar2016squad} is a reading comprehension dataset consisting of 100,000+ questions-answers pairs from Wikipedia paragraphs.
+SQuAD v1.1 (figure \ref{squad}) \cite{rajpurkar2016squad} is a reading comprehension dataset consisting of 100,000+ question-answers pairs from Wikipedia paragraphs.
 Our model was trained on the train set ($87599$ pairs) and evaluated on the development set ($10570$ pairs).

-\subsubsection{FQuAD : The French Question Answering Dataset}
+\subsubsection{FQuAD: The French Question Answering Dataset}

-In recent years, efforts have been done for the democratization of NLP powerful tools beyond the English language.
+In recent years, efforts have been made to democratize NLP powerful tools beyond the English language.
 To this purpose, new datasets in other languages have been designed.
 The French Question Answering Dataset, called FQuAD (figure \ref{fquad})) is one of them \cite{dhoffschmidt2020fquad}.
-FQuAD is a French Question Answering corpus built from 326 Wikipedia articles which train and development sets consist of 20,731 and 5,668 question/answers pairs respectively.
+FQuAD is a French question-answering corpus built from 326 Wikipedia articles, with train and development sets consisting of 20,731 and 5,668 question/answer pairs, respectively.